-Since going on sale in 2011, the Honda Civic has undergone a series of tweaks and updates, with changes to the suspension and steering back in 2014.
-This year it was given a range of cosmetic alterations to bring it in line with the facelifted Ford Focus, new Peugeot 308 and ever-stylish SEAT Leon.
+Since going on sale in 2011, the current generation Honda Civic has undergone a series of tweaks and updates, with changes to the suspension and steering back in 2014.
+In 2015 it received a range of cosmetic alterations to bring it in line with the facelifted Ford Focus, new Peugeot 308 and ever-stylish SEAT Leon.
 New headlamps with LED daytime running lights, a reshaped bumper and revised rear spoiler are all included – as is a brand-new Civic Sport trim.

-The Honda Civic’s fluid-filled rear suspension bushes mean the ride is nice and smooth, and it’s almost as comfortable on UK roads as the Volkswagen Golf.
+A fidgety ride made the last generation Civic quite tiresome on some surfaces, but the latest version’s fluid-filled rear suspension bushes mean the ride is nice and smooth.
+It’s almost as comfortable on UK roads as the Volkswagen Golf.
 Thanks to its slippery aerodynamics the Civic doesn’t suffer from too much wind noise either, so it’s pretty quiet on the motorway, adding to the relaxing overall feel.